snotskie/ttrpg/md/index.md

 What makes up a Backstory is determined by the players at the table working together to craft the seeds for a good story.
 However, in general:

 - **Unique:** Your Backstory should define unique skills, connections, events, traits, and other narrative elements that your character brings to the story.
-- **Variety:** Your Backstory should have enough variety that not all or most of your Backstory would already be covered by a single Stat.
+- **Variety:** Your Backstory should have enough variety that not all or most of your History would already be covered by a single Stat.

 If your game's setting allows you to play non-human characters, there are generally two approaches for how to represent it.
 The choice depends on the variety of non-human backgrounds among players:

-- **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's Backstory to cover one or two simple actions, within reason, that characters of their background could perform unaided that humans couldn't.
+- **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's History to cover one or two simple actions, within reason, that characters of their background could perform unaided that humans couldn't.
 - **Low Variety:** If the player characters come from just a few non-human backgrounds, at table discretion, the scope of two or three Stats may be expanded to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that humans couldn't.

 ### Step Four · Choose Aptitudes